Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 !!! note
     Uploaded files will overwrite existing files with the same name without prompting.
     Currently, the maximum size for individual file uploads is 10GB.
+    Keep the tab with the file browser open while file transfers are in progress to ensure that they complete successfully.

 ![File browser view](../../assets/images/wwwLumiFiles.png)